opencog/link-grammar/README.md

 language data directories, generally having the names corpus-*.batch The parser program can be run in batch mode, for testing the system on a large number of sentences.
-The following command runs the parser on a file called corpus-basic.batch
+The following command runs the parser on a file called corpus-basic.batch;
 ```
 link-parser < corpus-basic.batch
 ```